Tech Tip #167: Twin Disc, Rockford and AutoClutch Power Takeoffs and Pulleys

 This Tech Tip is one of an ongoing series we publish to help people maintain their power takeoff clutches.
 See the following for helpful tips and examples:

-Over the years we’ve used a variety of techniques ranging from torches, beating off the pulley with sledge hammers, to using hydraulic presses to remove pulleys from Twin Disc, Rockford and AutoClutch PTOs.
+Over the years we’ve seen a variety of techniques used ranging from torches, beating the pulley off with sledge hammers, to using hydraulic presses to remove pulleys from the PTO shaft.
 I’d like to share these techniques with you.

 1) Torches

 Using heat to remove a pulley from a PTO clutch output shaft is very straightforward.
-We recommend that if you don’t have access to a torch, you can pick up a weed burner for under $50 and try that.
+If you don’t have access to a torch, you can usually pick one up fairly inexpensively.

 2) Hydraulic Presses

 Often on a larger PTO, such as a Twin Disc 318 or a Rockford 4-34510 or a Rockford 4-11060, a sledge hammer or heat isn’t helpful, and as a result many people turn to using a hydraulic press.
-Beware, though, of using the hydraulic press that consists of a bottle jack and an “A” frame with a sticker on it that says, “Made in China.”
-You’re going to need to put some serious pressure on the stubborn pulley and these $119 presses are very dangerous, especially with a large Twin Disc or Rockford PTO.
+Beware, though, of using inexpensive poorly made presses.
+You’re going to need to put some serious pressure on the stubborn pulley and a press for a few hundred dollars could be very dangerous, especially with a large PTO and a great deal of force.

-We have two OTC hydraulic presses in our shop.
-One is an air over hydraulic 55 ton press and the other is a hand actuated 12½ ton press.
-Both have functioning pressure gauges so the operator can see how much pressure he is applying.
-Other well-known brands include Nugier.
-Good, used hydraulic presses are easy to find at machine tool auctions and factory closings.
+We used to use one of two OTC hydraulic presses in our shop.
+One was air over hydraulic 55 ton press and the other a hand actuated 12½ ton press.
+Both had functioning pressure gauges so the operator could see how much pressure he was applying.
+There are other good brands too and used hydraulic presses are easy to find at machine tool auctions and factory closings.

 3) Pullers